This post may contain affiliate links. Please see my disclosure policy for details.

 There is a mix of sandy and rocky areas and the ‘beach’ is entirely dependent on the tide.
 When the tide is low or out, there are beach huts and cafés open to enjoy.

-Public parking is limited on the strip, but there is a main carpark at the end of Meadfoot Beach.
+Public parking is limited on the strip, but there is the main car park at the end of Meadfoot Beach.

 Kents Cavern is part of the UNESCO English Riviera Global Geopark.
-This massive cave system tell a huge story that spans back to prehistoric periods!
+This massive cave system tells a huge story that spans back to prehistoric periods!